xtensor-stack/xsimd/docs/source/index.rst

 xsimd
 =====

-Multi-dimensional arrays with broadcasting and lazy computing.
+C++ wrappers for SIMD intrinsics.

 `xsimd` requires a modern C++ compiler supporting C++11.
 The following C+ compilers are supported:

 - On Windows platforms, Visual C++ 2015 Update 2, or more recent
-- On Unix platforms, gcc 4.9 or a recent version of Clang
+- On Unix platforms, gcc 4.9 or recent versions of Clang

 Licensing
 ---------